saeempatel/Money-Moves-Budgeting-App/README.md

-# 💰 Budget Quest (MoneyMoves)
+# MoneyMoves
 > An interactive financial literacy web app for teens and young adults — built with zero dependencies.

 ---

 ## Overview

-Budget Quest is a standalone educational web application that teaches personal finance through hands-on tools and scenario-based gameplay.
-Users can plan a real budget, track debts, set savings goals, read financial lessons, and play a decision-making game — all in one file, no installation required.
+Money Moves is a standalone educational web application that teaches personal finance through tools and scenario based gameplay.
+Users can plan a real budget, track debts, set savings goals, read financial lessons, and play a decision making game, all in one file, no installation required.

 An AI financial coach (Coach Quinn) powered by Groq's Llama 3.3 70B is embedded in the app and gives personalized advice based on the user's actual data.